Discover offers one of the highest cash back rewards rates you can get — if you’re willing to jump through a few hoops.

 Also look for ways to maximize purchases you plan to make anyway.
 April through June is a great time to stock up on household essentials at wholesale clubs like Costco or Sam’s Club, for instance, and you can save on year-end holiday shopping with 5% back on purchases at Amazon.com, Walmart.com, and Target.com.

 Discover Cash Back Calendar vs. Chase Cash Back Calendar

 Discover isn’t the only issuer with 5% cash back rewards in revolving categories.

 Unlike Discover, Chase only reveals its bonus categories one quarter at a time.
-For the current quarter lasting through June 2021, cardholders can earn 5% back at gas stations and home improvement stores.
+For the quarter lasting through December 2021, cardholders can earn 5% back on qualifying purchases made using PayPal at Walmart.

 You’ll still have to activate the bonus rewards to earn 5% cash back each quarter with the Freedom Flex card.
 As long as you activate your Chase bonus categories anytime before the deadline (also announced quarterly), any eligible purchases you made throughout the quarter can retroactively earn the bonus rate.
 But with Discover, it’s important to activate early; you’ll only earn Discover’s 5% bonus rate on eligible purchases you make after activation.

 |Welcome offer||$200 when you spend $500 within three months of account opening||Cashback Match on total first-year rewards at the end of the first year|